PAY RANGE: N26

 Advises engineering staff on project development and the handling of a variety of design and project management issues; meets with developers, politicians and the community to provide guidance and resolution on transportation engineering issues.

-Sets up standards for selection of consulting architect and engineering firms.
+Sets up standards for selection of consulting architect and/or engineering firms.